Drinfeld J Presentation of Twisted Yangians: Introduction

-Twisted Yangians, which we denote by $\cY(\fg,\fh)^{tw}$, are in exact correspondence with the symmetric pair decomposition of $\fg$ given by a proper involution $\theta$ \cite{Ara62,SH78}.
-This decomposition is given by $\fg=\fh\op\fm$ with $\theta(\fh)=\fh$, $\theta(\fm)=-\fm$, the positive and negative eigenspaces of $\theta$.
+Twisted Yangians, which we denote by $\cY(\fg,\fh)^{\rm tw}$, are in exact correspondence with the symmetric pair decomposition of $\fg$ given by a proper involution $\theta$ \cite{Ara62,Hel78}.
+The decomposition is given by $\fg=\fh\op\fm$ with $\theta(x)=x$ for all $x\in\fh$, $\theta(y)=-y$ for all $y\in\fm$, the positive and negative eigenspaces of $\theta$.
 For the half-loop Lie algebra this decomposition is given by $\cL^+=\cH^+\op \cM^+$, where the positive eigenspace of $\theta$ is the twisted current Lie algebra $\cH^+\cong(\fh\oplus u\fm)[u^2]$.
-The {\it reflection algebra} formalism provides evidence of an existence of quantization of such a symmetric pair.
-More generally, P. Etingof and D. Kazhdan have shown that any homogeneous space $G/H$ admits a local quantization \cite{EK95}.
-In \cite{BelCra12}, the notion of left and right Lie bi-ideal structures for the $\theta$-invariant Lie subalgebras, noted $\tau$ and $\tau'$, respectively, was introduced by one of the authors.
-The Lie bi-ideal structure is in one-to-one correspondence with a twisted version of the Manin triple $(\tilde\fg,\tilde\fg_+,\tilde\fg_-)$ and gives a quantization scheme for the $\theta$-invariant Lie subalgebra leading to a quantum coideal subalgebra.
-These Lie bi-ideal structures correspond to a splitting $\delta=\tau+\tau'$ of the so-called coisotropic cocommutator $\delta$ of a Lie bi-algebras satisfying $\delta(\cH^+)\in \cM^+ \wedge \cH^+$ \cite{Zam11,Oha10}.
-Here we consider the left Lie bi-ideal structure, which allows us to construct a quantization of twisted half-loop Lie algebras leading to quantum coideal subalgebras called {\it twisted Yangians in Drinfel'd basis formalism}.
+The ref\/lection equation algebra formalism provides evidence of the existence of a quantization of such a symmetric pair.
+More generally, P.~Etingof and D.~Kazhdan have shown in \cite{EtiKaz95} that any homogeneous space~$G/H$ admits a local quantization.
+In~\cite{BelCra12}, the notion of left and right Lie coideal structures\footnote{The term ``Lie bi-ideal structure'' is used in~\cite{BelCra12} instead.} $\theta$-invariant Lie subalgebras, denoted $\tau$ and $\tau'$, respectively, was introduced by one of the authors.
+The Lie coideal structure is in one-to-one correspondence with a twisted version of the Manin triple $(\tilde\fg,\tilde\fg_+,\tilde\fg_-)$ and gives a quantization scheme for the $\theta$-invariant Lie subalgebra leading to a quantum coideal subalgebra.
+The Lie coideal structure corresponds to the splitting $\delta=\tau+\tau'$ of the so-called coisotropic cocommutator~$\delta$ of a Lie bi-algebra satisfying $\delta(\cH^+)\in \cM^+ \wedge \cH^+$ \cite{Oha10,Zam11}.
+Here we consider the left Lie coideal structure, which allows us to construct a quantization of twisted half-loop Lie algebras leading to quantum coideal subalgebras called twisted Yangians in Drinfeld~J presentation.